Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 • Be easily accessed as a website

 After releasing the Feelgood Web Portal and Feelgood Visitor Registration, the next project was the Feelgood App.
-Higher-ups at Feelgood felt a new digital graphic profile was needed for this product.
+Higher-ups at the company felt a new digital graphic profile was needed for this.

-I argued that we should also begin building a design system to align with this work.
-After a couple of weeks of discussion, all stakeholders agreed.
+I argued that we should also start building a design system to align with this work.
+After one or two weeks, all stakeholders had agreed on this.

 With our growing number of products, not having a single frontend codebase would have been inefficient.